home-assistant/addons/dhcp_server/DOCS.md

 This option defines settings for a list of peer definitions that can be referenced in the networks blocks described above.

+See [ISC DHCP Failover Configuration][failover] for a nice write-up on the subject.

 #### Option: `failover_peers.name`

 Defines the name by which this peer definition can be referenced in a networks block through the option `networks.failover_peer`.
 This name must also be used on the peer DHCP server defined here.

-#### Option: `failover_peers.role`

-This option's value must be one of primary or secondary.
-It defines this server's role in the failover protocol between the peers.

 #### Option: `failover_peers.mclt`

+If 'Maximumn Client Lead Time' (or short: mclt) is defined, `failover_peers.split` (see below) must be defined as well and this DHCP server acts as the primary of the failover pair.
+If neither is given, the server asumes the role of secondary.

-'Maximumn Client Lead Time' or short mclt can only be defined if the server's role is 'primary'.
-It is specified in seconds and roughly defines how fast the servers react to outages.
+The value is specified in seconds and roughly defines how the servers calculate the lease times in case of outages of the peer.
 A low value can bring both servers back into failover faster but may produce significantly more network traffic due to short lease times used during failover.

 See [DHCP Failover and MCLT configuration implications][failoverimplications]